shaswat-dharaiya/Quadcopter/README.md

 # Quadcopter
 In this project I have assembled a drone using ATMega328 as the main processing unit on both, receiving and transmitting ends.
-The drone has a MPU6050 integrated with it(for orientation and balancing), and HC-12 module as Transreceiver.
+The drone has a MPU6050 integrated with it(for orientation and balancing), and HC-12 module as Transceiver.

 ## Table of contents
 * [General info](#general-info)